-Anna Diop didn’t feature in “Titans” season two, where Robin remained the major figure.
+Anna Diop didn’t feature in the cast of “Titans” season two, where Robin remained the major figure.
 However, in season three, she returns to her role as Starfire—an extraterrestrial character.
 Starfire hasn’t recovered from the amnesia she developed after a crash landing in the first season.
 She still hasn’t rediscovered her ability to absorb and redirect solar energy as energy bolts or fire.
 Anna Diop has featured in a couple other movies; notable among them are “Greenleaf,” “The Messengers,” and the horror film “Us.”

 Beast Boy/Gar Logan:

-It’s yet to be seen what Logan’s experience will be in season three.
+It’s yet to be seen what Logan’s experience will be in DC “Titans” season three.
 The character spent a better part of the second season brainwashed by Project Cadmus.
 Potter is widely reputed for voicing in a couple films—“Big Hero 6” (as Hiro Hamada) and “Jurassic World Camp Cretaceous” (as Kenji Kon).

 Robin/Red Hood/Jason Todd: